Vocabulary

 Key

-Speak is used when one person addresses a group.
+Speak is used when one person addresses a group, or to refer to a language.

 Talk suggests that two or more people are having a conversation.